uncodedlb/waprolb/index.md

 ## Call for Sponsors

 We _totally_ get hungry and thirsty at these things.
 Sometimes we even need a venue for a meetup.
 If you're looking to **earn some Karma by picking-up a tab or providing space** for our meetup, _then you're totally our type of friend!_  As a group we'll  _Thank You_ and give you recognition.
 Maybe that means a company logo or message on a slide, or possibly we'll let you address the group?
 But thats about it.
 We're here to geek out not listen to some lame sales-pitch.
 Sorry, we just felt it should be clear that we're looking for a fairly easy, No-Strings-Attached NSA type of thang.  _wink wink, nudge nudge._  Ok, the last part was meant to be funny, but the point is: Sponsors are awesome, we want 'em!
 But it should mostly be about your Karma and us getting free grub, not you buying an audience or pillaging our talent.
 On the other hand, there's a possibilty it'll lead to us getting to know you more or (dare say it) **"liking you."**  But no promises, okay?

+## Help Promote

+Help people find us, [download a flyer](/images/wapro-promotion-flyer.pdf), email or print it, and then post it a public place, such as a coffee shop, campus, or workplace.